tdicomitis/ejs-bears/README.md

 #### EJS Bears

 ### Description
-We are going to build an application which uses EJS to render different pages.
+We are going to build an application which uses EJS (embedded javascript, that allows us to view javascript in our html pages) to render different pages.
 The pages will be displaying 'bears'.
 For example:

 UI Routes:
 / => Home route, renders index.ejs
 /viewBears => Will render an EJS page that displays all bears.
-/post => this will render a form capable of creating a new bear.
+/post => Will render a form capable of creating a new bear.

 #### Introducing MongoDB